‘This Is America’: strengths and paradoxes of a critique of violence

 After it was released on 5 May 2018, the music video by Donald Glover (alias Childish Gambino) ‘This Is America,’ quickly went viral.
 It unleashed passionate debates across both social networks and traditional media.
 The video generated hundreds of discussions in newspaper articles, videos and blog posts, echoing thousands of tweets, images and comments posted on several social media.
 Aside from some texts that analyze the political dimension of the video by putting them in the wider context of Donald Glover’s artistic career, the majority of articles and videos promise to reveal the symbolism, references, “hidden meanings” or “theories” behind ‘This Is America’.
 These explanations, which consist of deciphering some of the historical or perceived references in the video’s images and words, are largely based on comments posted on Twitter or in other articles across the Internet.

 Childish Gambino’s exaggerated gestures and movements, his unassailable and unpredictable body, seem to be a cry of anger against the structural violence suffered by African-American citizens.
 The video clip is a strong criticism of gun worship in the United States, and for a few people Donald Glover’s virtuoso work renews the American tradition of protest songs.
 However his criticism of consumer society and the entertainment industry seems less obvious.
 If ‘This Is America’ was seen over two hundred million times on YouTube in three weeks, it also means tens of millions of online ads viewed by the same people and millions of dollars in advertising revenue.
-Paradoxically, the vast majority of articles on ‘This Is America’ are silent on Donald Glover’s activities in the entertainment industry, for example his roles in Spider-Man: Homecoming and Solo: A Star Wars story, two films produced by studios owned by the Walt Disney Company.
-This post examines this paradox and some of the strengths of ‘This Is America’, a provocative piece of art.
+Paradoxically, the vast majority of articles on ‘This Is America’ are silent on Donald Glover’s activities in the entertainment industry and the political consequences of his participation in films produced by studios owned by the Walt Disney Company.
+The commodification of Glover’s body asks the fundamental question: to whom do our bodies belong?
+This post examines some of the strengths and paradoxes of ‘This Is America’, a provocative piece of art.

 Aesthetic distance and multiplicity of interpretations